tauren/tax-scenarios-lean/docs/stories/story-1.7-ci-cd-pipeline.md

 - Architecture Documents: Required for deployment strategy and CI/CD requirements

 **Acceptance Criteria (ACs)**
-1. The project's GitHub repository is successfully linked to the Cloudflare Pages service.
+1. ✅ The project's GitHub repository is successfully linked to the Cloudflare Pages service.
-2. A CI/CD workflow file (e.g., `.github/workflows/deploy.yml` for GitHub Actions) is created and configured in the repository.
+2. ✅ A CI/CD workflow file (e.g., `.github/workflows/deploy.yml` for GitHub Actions) is created and configured in the repository.
-3. The CI/CD pipeline automatically triggers the build process (e.g., `npm run build`) upon commits or merges to the `main` branch of the repository.
+3. ✅ The CI/CD pipeline automatically triggers the build process (e.g., `npm run build`) upon commits or merges to the `main` branch of the repository.
-4. A successful build in the CI/CD pipeline automatically deploys the generated static assets (from the `dist` directory) to the production environment on Cloudflare Pages.
+4. ✅ A successful build in the CI/CD pipeline automatically deploys the generated static assets (from the `dist` directory) to the production environment on Cloudflare Pages.
-5. Basic deployment success and failure notifications are configured to inform the developer (e.g., via email or GitHub Actions status checks).
+5. ✅ Basic deployment success and failure notifications are configured to inform the developer (e.g., via email or GitHub Actions status checks).
-6. The CI/CD setup and deployment process aligns with the "Deployment Workflow (CI/CD Pipeline)" and "Rollback Strategy" sections outlined in the `architecture-lean-v1.2.md` document.
+6. ✅ The CI/CD setup and deployment process aligns with the "Deployment Workflow (CI/CD Pipeline)" and "Rollback Strategy" sections outlined in the `architecture-lean-v1.2.md` document.

 **Tasks / Subtasks**
-- [ ] **Task 1: Configure Cloudflare Pages Project (AC: 1)**
+- [x] **Task 1: Configure Cloudflare Pages Project (AC: 1)**
-    - [ ] Log in to the Cloudflare dashboard and create a new Pages project.
+    - [x] Log in to the Cloudflare dashboard and create a new Pages project.
-    - [ ] Connect the project's GitHub repository to this Cloudflare Pages project.
+    - [x] Connect the project's GitHub repository to this Cloudflare Pages project.
-    - [ ] In the Cloudflare Pages project settings, configure the production branch to be `main`.
+    - [x] In the Cloudflare Pages project settings, configure the production branch to be `main`.
-    - [ ] Set the build command (e.g., `npm run build`) and the build output directory (e.g., `dist`) according to the Vite project configuration.
+    - [x] Set the build command (e.g., `npm run build`) and the build output directory (e.g., `dist`) according to the Vite project configuration.
-    - [ ] Configure any necessary environment variables in Cloudflare Pages build settings if required by the Vite build process (though for MVP, these are expected to be minimal as per `front-end-architecture-v0.3.md`).
+    - [x] Configure any necessary environment variables in Cloudflare Pages build settings if required by the Vite build process (though for MVP, these are expected to be minimal as per `front-end-architecture-v0.3.md`).
-- [ ] **Task 2: Create GitHub Actions Workflow File (AC: 2, 6)**
+- [x] **Task 2: Create GitHub Actions Workflow File (AC: 2, 6)**
-    - [ ] In the project repository, create a workflow YAML file (e.g., `.github/workflows/deploy.yml`).
+    - [x] In the project repository, create a workflow YAML file (e.g., `.github/workflows/deploy.yml`).
-    - [ ] Define the workflow trigger: `on: push: branches: [ main ]`.
+    - [x] Define the workflow trigger: `on: push: branches: [ main ]`.
-    - [ ] Define a `build_and_deploy` job that:
+    - [x] Define a `build_and_deploy` job that:
         - Runs on `ubuntu-latest`.
         - Includes steps to:
             - Checkout the code (`actions/checkout@vX`).